Things You May Not Know...

 rights are on an increasingly level playing field with barristers

 and solicitors.
-They can become judges, partners and advocates.
+They can become judges, partners, coroners and

 About the CILEx route to becoming a lawyer:

 CILEx is the most accessible

 route to a rewarding career as a qualified lawyer.
 Uniquely it is

 open to those holding GCSEs, A levels or a degree.

 students can complete their CILEx qualifications by part-time study

 or distance learning.
 There are around 80 CILEx accredited study